thunderbird89/esf/stories/story-knock-knock.md

 > "Portuguese squadrons, you are cleared for launch.
 Godspeed."

-Okuu watched as the Portuguese Talons—Delta, Echo, and the others—lit their engines and launched from the carrier, their formation tight as they began the descent toward European airspace.
+Okuu watched as the Portuguese Talons - Delta, Echo, and the others - lit their engines and launched from the carrier, their formation tight as they began the descent toward European airspace.
 Twenty-two fighters where twenty-five had launched.
 Three empty slots in their formation.

 > "American squadrons, you are cleared for launch."